-People are always optimistic when they start debt pay back schemes (this is my opinion, but based on observation of many friends) and think it will be easy to pay things off quickly, without taking into consideration that Life, Karma, or Sh*t, happens (depending on your religious point of view).
-If you are overly optimistic with any plan (speaking as a Project Manager now), you will fail, or you will spend all of your time attempting to catch up.
+People are always optimistic when they start debt payback schemes (this is my opinion, but based on observation of many friends) and think it will be easy to pay things off quickly, without taking into consideration that Life, Karma, or Sh*t, happens (depending on your religious point of view).
+If you are overly optimistic with any plan (speaking as a Project Manager now), you will fail or spend all of your time trying to catch up.

 Rules of Thumb

-Time, it passes very quickly plan accordingly.
-Time is the most important financial variable , plan accordingly.
+Time, it passes very quickly.
+Plan accordingly.
+Time is the most crucial financial variable, plan accordingly.